Japan’s Labor Federations To Merge as United Front

 ″The new movement will seek to establish a higher standard of living as in Europe and the United States,″ Sugai said, adding that ″shorter working hours and better working environments will be major prerequisites.″

 The uniting of the labor movements could have political repercussions.
-The four existing federations are divided between support for the larger Japan Socialist Party and the smaller, more conservative Democratic Socialist Party.
+The four existing federations are divided between support for the Japan Socialist Party and the smaller, more conservative Democratic Socialist Party.